Get Started

 Projects

-Projects are the top-level organizer for your captures.
+Projects are the top-level organizer for your checks.
 Each project belongs to a workspace and contains its own set of checks.
-Use projects to separate captures by application, feature area, or sprint.
+Use projects to separate checks by application, feature area, or sprint.

 Projects list in the Crosscheck dashboard sidebar